 Ideally, the internal assessor should hold CFP designation but we understand that this might not be practical.
 However, they must have knowledge and experience in the financial planning process and adhere to the FAAA Professional Code (or similar).
-You will need to nominate your internal assessor and have the nomination approved before you begin your assessments.
-Complete the Internal Assessor Nomination Form available on FAAA Learn which you will need to upload within the first week of the semester.
+You will need to nominate your internal assessor through the Experience component within the course on FAAA Learn.